calavera/chaseonsoftware.com/content/post/2015/12/3-words.md

 I'm excited to see how this thought experiment guides the next year, but I believe it will only have value because I've spent some time ["beginning with the end in mind"](http://chaseadams.io/2013/10/my-eulogy/), a habit outlined by Steven Covey. _If you're considering the **My 3 Words** exercise, I recommend first starting with knowing (and documenting) the end you have in mind._

 Your "end" may change a little along the way, but having a point of reference is an important component of being able to pick the right words to be most effective in your journey.

+_Did you pick 3 Words this year?
+If so, I'd love to know what they are!_